mikelove/igvf_spdi_demo/README.md

 * human readable, unique ID with broad usage across consortia (dbSNP, ClinVar, etc.), NCBI support including API and toolkits

+The scripts here will provide the **Canonical SPDI** for variants.
+This means that it is the *unique representation*, particularly important for indels which can have arbitrary allelic representation.
+You must use the Canonical SPDI to refer to indels in order to allow comparison of variants across centers.
+The Canonical SPDI will appear in the right column after running the script.
+It will not give a warning or error, but will fix the allelic representation if it is not canonical, so you should check to see if the left and right columns differ for any rows.

 See the following for a tutorial on NCBI tools:

 <https://github.com/ncbi/dbsnp/tree/master/tutorials/Variation%20Services>